STARS4ALL/tessdb-server/README.md

 * The real key is an artificial key `tess_id` linked to the Fact table.
 * The `mac_address` could be the natural key if it weren't for the zero point and filter history tracking.
 * The `name` attribute could be an alternative key for the same reason.
 TESS instruments send readings using this name in the MQTT payload.
-* A TESS instrument name can be changed as long as there is no other instrument with the same name.
+A TESS instrument name can be changed as long as there is no other instrument with the same name.
 * The `location_id` is a reference to the current location assigned to the instrument.
 * Location id -1 denotes the "Unknown" location.
+* `model` refers to the current TESS model.
+* `firmware` contains the current firmware version.
+* `fov` contains the Field of View, in degrees.
+* `cover_offset` is an additional offset in mag/arcserc^2 to account for an additional optical window attenuation attached tothe TESS itself.
+Defaults to 0.
 * The `zero_point` holds the current value of the instrument calibration constant.
-* The `filter` holds the current TESS filter (i.e. 'DG' or Dichroic Glass).
+* The `filter` holds the current TESS filter (i.e. 'UVIR' or Dichroic Glass).
 A history of zero point & filter changes are maintained in the `tess_t` table if the instrument is recalibrated or its filter is changed.
+* `channel` is the current channel identifier (defaults to 0). currently, the TESS photometer has only one channel.
 * Columns `valid_since` and `valid_until` hold the timestamps where the changes to zero point and/or filter are valid.
 * Column `valid_state` is an indicator.
 Its values are either **`Current`** or **`Expired`**.
 * The current valid TESS instrument has its `valid_state` set to `Current` and the expiration date in a far away future (Y2999).